cruxprotocol/js-sdk/README.md

         - subdomain part of [CruxID](#cruxid)
     - Returns: Promise resolving to a _boolean_ indicating whether a particular Crux ID is available for registration.

-2. ##### getAssetMapping()
+2. ##### getAssetMap()
     - Description: Get Wallet's asset map with currency symbols as the keys and asset object as the value.
     - Params: None
     - Returns: [IResolvedClientAssetMapping](#iresolvedclientassetmapping) which has symbols and asset objects.

 3. ##### registerCruxID(cruxID<onlySubdomain>)
     - Description: Reserves/registers the cruxID for the user.
-The user can link any blockchain address to his CruxID with the help of newAddressMap sent.
-The addresses are now publicly linked and can be resolved.
+The user can link any blockchain address to his CruxID immediately after registration using [putAddressMap](#putaddressmap).
-    - Note: To get which currencies can be part of newAddressMap please call `getAssetMapping()`.
     - Params:
         - subdomain part of [CruxID](#cruxid)
     - Returns: Promise resolving on successful call to the registrar.